-Of course I can talk about my book, 9 Months in Tibet and would love to read out some of the parts that people find amusing, or horrific — and we can talk in advance about which part to read aloud — perhaps when I got attacked by dogs in Tibet, my sometimes farcical attempts at finding jobs, my disastrous affairs when on the road, why I gave up cannabis and what happened when the Buddhist monks of Lhasa challenged the Chinese police.
+I can talk about my Tibet book, or my new fairy tale — and we can talk in advance about which part is most relevant; perhaps when I got attacked by dogs in Tibet, my sometimes farcical attempts at finding jobs, my disastrous affairs when on the road, why I gave up cannabis and what happened when the Buddhist monks of Lhasa challenged the Chinese police.

-It would also be interesting to discuss why writing about your travels is like a form of therapy, a useful way of discharging all those incredible experiences without becoming a pub bore (as I was at one point).
+I can also discuss why writing is like a form of therapy, a useful way of processing our experiences without becoming a pub bore (as I was at one point).

 I would love to hear from you.
-Please send me an email: email@example.com
+Please send me an email: wolfemurray [at] gmail.com